MensaToday/mensa-today/README.md

 ## Celery

-Celery is an open source asynchronous task queue or job queue which is based on distributed message passing.
-While it supports scheduling, its focus is on operations in real time.
+Celery is an open source asynchronous task queue or job queue, which is based on distributed message passing.
+While it supports scheduling, its focus lies on operations in real time.
 Celery is used in combination with the message broker redis.
-For more information, see [Celery docs](https://docs.celeryq.dev/en/stable/).
+For more information, please refer to  [Celery docs](https://docs.celeryq.dev/en/stable/).

 ## Data Structure
 last updated on 30th December 2022